jonschlinkert/partial-right/README.md

 ## Related projects

-[partial-left](https://github.com/jonschlinkert/partial-left): Returns a function with partially applied arguments that are appended to the arguments provided to… [more](https://github.com/jonschlinkert/partial-left)
+[partial-left](https://github.com/jonschlinkert/partial-left): Returns a function with partially applied arguments that are prepended to the arguments provided to… [more](https://github.com/jonschlinkert/partial-left)

 ## Running tests